kschuler/guide/guidelines/coding-and-transcribing.md

 > If both the data sheet and the `WAV` files are missing, make a note on the `subject tracking sheet` and recommed the subject for exclusion.
 No further transcription or coding is necessary in this case.

 ##### How do I know what to put in `prod-det-category`?
-> Here you will put the category of the determiner that the participant used.
+> Here you will put the category of the marker that the participant used.
 There are typically four options.
 For inconinput, the options are:
 > - `maj`: the majority marker (depends on language)
 > - `min`: the minority marker (depends on language)
 > - `other`: some other word (e.g. English +s, any other word)